Posted under Car Lights & Glass

 12. Supplemental Restraint System (SRS) warning light

-The SRS warning light indicates a potential problem with the Supplemental Restraint System — a safety feature that deploys airbags and seatbelt pre-tensioners to protect passengers during a collision.
 If the SRS warning light comes on, it could mean there's an issue with the system, such as a malfunctioning sensor, faulty airbag module, or wiring problem.
-Visit an automotive professional to inspect and fix your vehicle to ensure your airbags will work properly in the event of an accident.
+A car with an illuminated SRS light should NOT be driven.
+Have your car towed to an automotive professional to inspect and fix the issue, ensuring your airbags will work properly in the event of an accident.

 13. Low radiator fluid level warning light